 NUTRITION: Whole Wheat Bread is a great source of Fiber and Protein.
 Potatoes are a good source of Vitamin C and Fiber.
 Tomatoes are a good source of Vitamin A and C. Cilantro is a good source of Vitamin C and contains small amounts of Vitamin E.

-INGREDIENTS (mostly adapted from KiranTarun; serves 3):
+INGREDIENTS (mostly adapted from KiranTarun; serves 3 to 4):

 - Organic Sunflower Oil – 2 tbsp